Pontlottyn Blast Furnace F.C.

 Pontlottyn Blast Furnace A.F.C. were a Welsh football club from the village of Pontlottyn, in the county borough of Caerphilly, Wales.
 They played in the Welsh Football League for 34 seasons.
 The club folded in 2003 before reforming in 2008 as Pontlottyn A.F.C.

 History

 Pontlottyn Town

+The first Pontlottyn team was formed in September 1882.
 The Association football club was formed in 1898 with the first season of the club seeing them playing 24 matches with 15 matches won, 5 lost and 4 drawn.
-A club called Pontollyn Town A.F.C. won the Second Division of the Glamorgan League in 1909–10.
+A club called Pontlottyn Town A.F.C. won the Second Division of the Glamorgan League in 1909–10.

 Pontlottyn

 A club called Pontlottyn F.C. appeared in the Welsh Football League in the 1920s.

 Pontlottyn Blast Furnace

 The club joined the Welsh Football League for the 1969–70 season and remained a league member for 34 seasons before withdrawing from the league after the end of the 2002–03 season citing lack of players.